jcvdav/transferable_conservation/README.md

 > Please note this repository contains multiple branches.

-## Repository structure
+## Reproducibility

+The project was built using R in RStudio.
+All data and code needed to reproduce figures and tables in our paper is included in this repository.
+There are two ways you can interact with our materials.

+###1) Through RStudio
-The repository is set-up with `renv`.
-You should be able to have an identical copy of the R packages used here by running `renv::restore()`.

-There is a script that loads some default options and values into the environment.
-It's not crucial, and it should be loaded directly by the `.Rprofile` file upon start-up (assuming you are running RStudio).
-Feel free to source it yourself.
+The repository is set-up with `renv` package manager.
+You should be able to have an identical copy of the R packages used here by running `renv::activate()` followed by `renv::restore()`.
+Note that the `.Rprofile` file will attempt to source a script that loads some default options and values into the environment upon start-up (assuming you are running RStudio).
+Feel free to source it yourself, or remove it from the pipeline.
+You can then explore and run scripts independently.

+###2) Through the command line
-Alternatively, the project also has a [`Makefile`](https://github.com/jcvdav/transferable_conservation/blob/master/Makefile) that outlines the relation between input files, scripts, and output files needed to reproduce our results.
+Alternatively, the project also has a [`Makefile`](https://github.com/jcvdav/transferable_conservation/blob/master/Makefile) that outlines the relation between input files, scripts, and output files needed to reproduce our main results.
 To reproduce them, simply type `make -B` in your command line of preference.
 See below for a DAG representation of the makefile.

 ![](makefile-dag.png)

+## Repository structure

 ### Data

 - Some raw data are available (in `raw_data`) when it was below GitHub's 100 MB size limit.
-Otherwise, it's probably best that you download it directly from the data provider's page.
-We're also happy to provide these data directly, simple e-mail me at `juancarlos@ucsb.edu`.
+Otherwise, the data are added with GitHub Large File Storage.
+If you have any trouble accessing them, we're also happy to provide these data directly.
+Simple e-mail me at `juancarlos@ucsb.edu`.
 Please indicate if you have a preferred delivery method.

 - Input data are provided in the `clean_data` folder.